 Erin has been at EMI Music since 2008, starting out as an assistant in the Promotion Dept. before taking over the College & Specialty radio role.
 She's worked on campaigns for LCD Soundsystem, Gorillaz, The Decemberists, Air, Free Energy, Hot Chip and is currently working on Diamond Rings, Bat For Lashes, Gold Fields, and Sky Ferreira to name a few!

 Rev. Moose specializes in growing emerging artists into career musicians.
 Since becoming general manager of the award-winning promotion and marketing firm The Syndicate, Moose has expanded The Syndicate's publicity, radio, marketing and design teams to broaden the company's reach in key tastemaker music, comedy, publishing and film communities.
-Moose launched his own career in college radio and went on to radio promotion, marketing, editorial and management.
-He was previously the vice...
+Moose launched his own career in college radio and went on to radio promotion, marketing, editorial and...
 Read More →